frshjb373/markup_example/README.md

 are copied from node_modules and put into `assets/webfonts`.

-## Initial Setup
+## Setup

+1. **Install packages**

    `setup.bash` in `scripts/` can be used to start a new project.
 This will create a new `package.json` and install several packages.
 This will give you the most recent versions.

    In the project root in a bash terminal run:
    `./scripts/setup.bash`

    Alternatively you can use an existing `package.json` and run `npm install` yourself.
 Review `setup.bash` to ensure you have all the required packages.

+2. **View test page**

+   After the packages are installed you can run `grunt dev` to view the test page (`.../sites.group/index.html`).

-If you wish to view the `.../sites.group/index.html` via a `file://...` url, the link and script tags in the head need to be changed to the commented ones that access the assets with the long relative paths.
+   If you wish to view the test page via a `file://...` url, the link and script tags in the head need to be changed to the commented ones that access the assets with the long relative paths.

-## BrowserSync
+#### BrowserSync

 BrowserSync is setup to use it's own server by default.
 If you want to use a different server, set `bsProxy` in `grunt-settings.js`.
 This